toliaqat/xenon-wiki/Highly-Available-Task-Tutorial.md

 #Demonstration

-[TaskService](https://github.com/vmware/xenon/wiki/Task-Service-Tutorial) is kind of service which contains a series of tasks and has its own workflow.
+[TaskService](https://github.com/vmware/xenon/wiki/Task-Service-Tutorial) is a kind of service which contains a series of tasks and has its own workflow.
 Here we use the [ExampleTaskService ](https://github.com/vmware/xenon/blob/master/xenon-common/src/main/java/com/vmware/xenon/services/common/ExampleTaskService.java)which will query and delete all example service documents to demonstrate the scale out, and restart, across nodes.
 [Task Service Tutorial](https://github.com/vmware/xenon/wiki/Task-Service-Tutorial) tells more about the ExampleTaskService.

+Here are the main steps for the demonstration:

+1. Start a node group.
+2. Start ExampleTaskService.
+3. Examine ExampleTaskService.
+4. Stop one node.
+5. Verify the quorum is enforced.
+6. Relax the quorum.
+7. Verify task creation with relaxed quorum.
+8. Restart node.
+9. Verify synchronization.

-##1.
-Start a node group
+##1 Start a node group

-We are going to start the [ExampleServiceHost](https://github.com/vmware/xenon/blob/master/xenon-common/src/main/java/com/vmware/xenon/services/common/ExampleServiceHost.java), which will start the factory service for creating ExampleTaskService.
 We use three ports: 8000, 8001, 8002 for testing, so open three terminals and use the commands to start each node:

 ```
 % java -Dxenon.NodeState.membershipQuorum=3 -cp xenon-host/target/xenon-host-0.7.6-SNAPSHOT-jar-with-dependencies.jar com.vmware.xenon.services.common.ExampleServiceHost --sandbox=/tmp/xenon --port=8000 --peerNodes=http://127.0.0.1:8000,http://127.0.0.1:8001,http://127.0.0.1:8002 --id=hostAtPort8000